disneystreaming/weaver-test/docs/common_usage.md

 import weaver._
 ```

 The most basic usage is to extend `SimpleIOSuite`.
-Tests are registered imperatively, very much like in scalatest's `FunSuite` or in `utest`, but
+Tests are registered imperatively, very much like in scalatest's `FunSuite` or in `utest`, but their bodies are "weaved" together in a single `IO` that the framework executes when the build tool asks for it.

 ```scala mdoc
 import cats.effect._